havenwood/ichannel/README.md

 The two main modes of transport are a UNIXSocket(streamed) or [redis](https://redis.io).
 A unix socket is fast and operates without any external dependencies but it can't go beyond a single machine.
 A channel that uses redis can operate between different machines on the same network.
-Regardless of mode, a channel has a single interface that doesn't change when using different modes of transport.

 A ruby object is serialized(on write) and deserialized(on read) when passing through a channel.
-A channel can use any serializer that implements the dump and load methods, and some examples of the serializers available to you are Marshal, JSON, YAML, and MessagePack.
+A channel can use any serializer that implements the dump and load methods.
+The default is [Marshal](http://ruby-doc.org/core-2.0/Marshal.html).

 __EXAMPLES__